The Complete Guide to Full Stack MARN Web Apps Development: MongoDB, Apollo (GraphQL), React, and Node.js

 To dive into MongoDB check out MongoDB CRUD Operations and mongoose API.
 Once you learn how to write Mongo queries with MongoDB Shell, you don’t really need to go over mongoose API as it’s almost identical.

 You can very easily swap different components for MARN stack.
-E.g., swap React with Vue.js like I did for this demo project.
+E.g., swap React with Vue.js as I did for vue-apollo demo project.